-These properties of ginger helps to relieve arthritis pain, prevent certain forms of cancer, improve brain functions and provide protection against degenerative diseases such as Alzheimer’s disease.
+These properties of ginger as a home remedy helps to relieve arthritis pain, prevent certain forms of cancer, improve brain functions and provide protection against degenerative diseases such as Alzheimer’s disease.

 In this article, we have shortlisted some of the most effective health benefits of ginger, the most important components in ginger and ways to include ginger in your daily diet.